 Victoria Fan ('06) majored in 2A and minored in 21A where she pursued her interests in international development and public health.
 After receiving both a masters and doctorate from the Harvard School of Public Health, Victoria chose to work as a research fellow at the Center for Global Development (CGD).
 Her main work currently focuses on the international aid architecture for global health and she is embarking on new work on global public goods for health.
 She has a special interest in Indian health policy, the focus of her dissertation.
 She contributes to CGD’s global health policy blog and is on Twitter (@fanvictoria).

-Paul Kominers ('12, Economics and Political Science Major) is the research director at TurboVote, a nonprofit building software to streamline and simplify how US citizens participate in elections.
-While at MIT, he took classes in the anthropology department with Professor Silbey.
+Paul Kominers ('12, Economics and Political Science Major) is the project manager at Democracy Works for the Voting Information Project (VIP), which seeks to offer an array of cutting edge tools that provide voters with access to customized election information.
+While at MIT, he took classes in the anthropology department with Professor Susan Silbey.
 Those classes helped teach him to think about actors at every level of a system, and sparked his interest in law and society, the public perception of science, and corruption.
 Paul maintains a personal site and is active on Twitter (@pkominers).

 David Lowry ('07, Anthropology major) completed his PhD in anthropology at UNC-Chapel Hill in 2012.
 For his dissertation, he conducted ethnographic research with Christian missionaries from the Lumbee Indian community of North Carolina.
 He spent the 2012-2013 academic year as a lecturer at American University.
 In Fall of 2013, he joined the faculty of the Rosalind Franklin School of Medicine and Science, where he advises first year medical students, and teaches about the social implications of medicine and scientific research related to health.
 You can access David's blog here: http://silentanthropology.wordpress.com.